joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 The Holy Spirit does bring us to the inheritance of the Son.
 But get to that, the Holy Spirit carries us through the suffering and persecutions.
 Make no mistake: God will carry you through--but you will suffer just like your Savior.

->John 14:15-17 (CSB) “If you love me, you will keep my commands.
+>John 14:15-17 “If you love me, you will keep my commands.
 16 And I will ask the Father, and he will give you another Counselor to be with you forever.
 17 He is the Spirit of truth.
 The world is unable to receive him because it doesn’t see him or know him.
 But you do know him, because he remains with you and will be in you.

->John 14:26 (CSB) But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and remind you of everything I have told you.
+>John 14:26 But the Counselor, the Holy Spirit, whom the Father will send in my name, will teach you all things and remind you of everything I have told you.

->John 15:26-27 (CSB) When the Counselor comes, the one I will send to you from the Father —the Spirit of truth who proceeds from the Father—he will testify about me.
+>John 15:26-27 When the Counselor comes, the one I will send to you from the Father —the Spirit of truth who proceeds from the Father—he will testify about me.
 27 You also will testify, because you have been with me from the beginning.

->John 16:13-14 (CSB) When the Spirit of truth comes, he will guide you into all the truth.
+>John 16:13-14 When the Spirit of truth comes, he will guide you into all the truth.
 For he will not speak on his own, but he will speak whatever he hears.
 He will also declare to you what is to come.
 14 He will glorify me, because he will take from what is mine and declare it to you.

 The Holy Spirit comforts us, reminds of us everything that God has taught

->John 16:7-11 (CSB) Nevertheless, I am telling you the truth.
+>John 16:7-11 Nevertheless, I am telling you the truth.
 It is for your benefit that I go away, because if I don’t go away the Counselor will not come to you.
 If I go, I will send him to you.
 8 When he comes, he will convict the world about sin, righteousness, and judgment: 9 About sin, because they do not believe in me; 10 about righteousness, because I am going to the Father and you will no longer see me; 11 and about judgment, because the ruler of this world has been judged.

 The Holy Spirit convicts us of sin when we do not believe but reminds us of our righteousness because of everything that God has done in us.